netbirdio/netbird/README.md

 * Contents of the messages sent between peers through the signalling server are encrypted with Wireguard keys, making it impossible to inspect them.
   The routing of the messages on a Signalling server is based on public Wireguard keys.
 * Occasionally, the NAT-traversal is unsuccessful due to strict NATs (e.g. mobile carrier grade NAT).
-  For that matter, there is support for a relay server fallback (TURN).
-So in case, the (NAT-traversal is unsuccessful???), a secure Wireguard tunnel is established via TURN server.
+  For that matter, there is support for a relay server fallback (TURN) and a secure Wireguard tunnel is established via TURN server.
   [Coturn](https://github.com/coturn/coturn) is the one that has been successfully used for STUN and TURN in Wiretrustee setups.

 ### What Wiretrustee is not doing: